Overwhelmed? Anxious? Completely psyched? All of the above? You’re not alone! And we have plenty of ways to help you navigate the first year.

 It’s open to any full-time student who would benefit from resources, strategies, and individualized coaching to enhance their learning experience.

 Academic success is only possible when bodies and minds are healthy.
 We got you.

 Get Out There

 There are so many ways to get involved.
 Find a niche in a student club.
-Organize a show at the Stood.
-Find a group of like-minded students and collaborate on something new; your college experience will be better for it.
+Spend a day with Purchase in the City.
+Find some collaborators and create something new.
+Your college experience will be better for it.